Ghana kicks off coronavirus vaccination campaign with COVAX shots

 FACTBOX-Latest on the worldwide spread of the coronavirus

-(Reporting by Christian Akorlie, Writing by Nellie Peyton; Editing by Bate Felix and Emelia Sithole-Matarise)
+(Reporting by Christian Akorlie Additional reporting by Fiston Mahamba in Goma and Pap Saine in Banjul, Writing by Nellie Peyton and Alessandra Prentice; Editing by Bate Felix, Emelia Sithole-Matarise, Aurora Ellis and Nick Macfie)

 ((nellie.peyton2@thomsonreuters.com; +221 77 298 1636;))